abdelrahman-montasser/risk-of-heart-failure-using-machine-learning/README.md

 Early detection can be a great way to manage this Risk , and this is where a machine learning model comes in.

-For the purpose of predicting the risk of a  heart failure in patients, I used the Logistic Regression  Classifier to build a machine learning model, and deployed it using Flask and Heroku.
+For the purpose of predicting the risk of a  heart failure in patients, I used the Logistic Regression  Classifier to build a machine learning model,The accuracy of the Model is 97.7%, and deployed it using Flask and Heroku.
 You can use the deployed model at : https://www.software-eng.net/